-This time, determined to bridge the cultural gap, Jodi sat under one of the large laurel trees in the Zócalo blowing bubbles.
-This friendly, light haired woman blowing bubbles in the air was too much of a curiosity for the Triqui’s to ignore.
-This time Rubén’s mother accepted the medicine, but it took three more years for the Bauman’s to become accepted in the Triqui community.
-During those three years, Jodi and Harold visited Oaxaca every six weeks.
-On each trip they purchased more handcrafted items, which they sold at weekend trade shows in the states.
-People they knew in Branson, Missouri, helped promote the sale of the Triqui handicrafts.
-The Baumans reinvested the profits from their original investment in handicrafts, until they had as much as $4,000.00 to spend each trip.
-This was one way to help, Jodi explained.
-“At least it was a way for me to get some money into their hands.”
+Determined to bridge the cultural gap, returned to the zócalo and sat under one of the large laurel trees blowing bubbles from a toy.
+A light-haired women blowing bubbles was too much of a curiosity for the Triquis to ignore.
+This time Rubén’s mother accepted the medicine.

+It took three more years for the Bauman’s to become accepted in the Triqui community.
+During that time, Jodi and Harold visited Oaxaca every six weeks.
+On each trip, they purchased more handcrafted items, which they sold at weekend trade shows in the states.
+People they knew in Branson, Mo., helped promote the sale of the handicrafts.
+The Baumans reinvested the profits until they had as much as $4,000 to spend each trip.
+“It was a way for me to get some money into their hands,” Jodi said.

 “Grassroots is primarily concerned with education,” Jodi said.
 “Our main focus is to get the children into school.
 We get involved in medical help only to remove the barriers that prevent them from going to school.
 These aren’t illegitimate children or runaways and they aren’t on drugs.
 These children are victims of political violence.
 They are here because it is not safe to be in their pueblos (in the area of San Juan Copala).
 “It’s a violent situation, sort of like our wild west era where the gun ruled.
 Some parents stay behind to protect their little adobe home and garden and send the children alone to the city.”

-Wearing their traditional hand woven red huipiles, the displaced women can be seen on the sidewalks and in the markets of Oaxaca, weaving on ancient backstrap looms.
-Children, when not in school, help out by selling the products in the markets and in the zócalo.
+Wearing traditional hand-woven red huipiles, Triqui women can be seen on the sidewalks and in the markets of Oaxaca, weaving on ancient back-strap looms.
+Children, when not in school, sell the products in the markets and in the zócalo.

 “There was one child burned by hot oil in the market.
-He couldn’t speak.”
-Jodi recalls.
+He couldn’t speak.” she said.
 “He kept his face against a church doorway.
 He was traumatized.
 He didn’t have a mother here.
 He didn’t have a father, so we found the child a grandmother.
 Then Grassroots found the child a sponsor and today he is in school and he speaks.
 He is a normal little boy.”

-Of course her favorite stories are about the children who first caught her attention more than 15 years ago, Ruben and his three brothers.
+Jodi’s favorite stories were about the children she saw that first day in the zócalo, Rúben and his three brothers.
 At the time of this interview, they still lived on a dirt floor in a tin shack with 15 other children, cared for by a Triqui foster father.
 Mario was studying architecture.
 Hilemigeldo won a scholarship to law school Rúben had completed computer school was a volunteer in the Grassroots office.